A fact or two:

 No, there's more, all mathematical, - other bases, number puzzles, units of measure (including historical), important essays, some metric-bashing, - and more to come as we develop different areas.

 Magazine: We no longer publish a regular Newsletter or magazine - all new work appears either here or in the Dozenal Forum, which has attracted many new members with valuable ideas and comments.
-The last Dozenal Journal we sent out to members (in 2006) is available for download: Journal
+Our pages here average some two hundred visits each week.
+The last Dozenal Journal we sent out to members is available for download: Journal as are other digital editions of previous publications.

 In Memoriam - an obituary for Arthur Whillock